-a data frame containing the results of the analysis
+get_result() returns a data frame containing the result of a calibration

 Note